custom-components/ble_monitor/info.md

 # Changes in 1.1.2-beta

 - Add support for Qingping Door/window contact sensor (GCH1).
-- Add support for Qingping Motiona and ambient light sensor (GCPR1).
+- Add support for Qingping Motion and ambient light sensor (GCPR1).

 Note that both sensors needs an encryption key.